mhm000d/blokkat-arabic-blockchain-developer-bootcamp-graduation-project/README.md

 # About this project:
-- This's a decentralized voting platform where users donate ETH to support cases and receive CRED tokens in return.
+- This's a decentralized platform where users donate ETH to support cases and receive CRED tokens in return.
 - Built on Scroll Sepolia testnet.
 #### Directory Structure
 ```bash